jinyeom/evomini/README.md

 # evomini
 `evomini` is a neuroevolution framework that consists of minimal implementations of neural network modules and evolutionary algorithms.
 The primary purpose of this project is to better undertand existing neuroevolution algorithms and help further develop novel algorithms.
-With that said, this framework starts with OpenAI-ES and Deep Neuroevolution (genetic algorithm) as baselines that users can build upon.
+With that said, this framework provides OpenAI-ES and Deep Neuroevolution (genetic algorithm) as baselines that users can build upon.

 ### Modules
 - [x] Basic modules (Linear, RNN)